 Private instruction in voice and instrumental music is available for additional hourly fees.
 Regular lessons and practice sessions are expected.
-Please see the Director of Choirs for more information.
+Please contact the Music Director for more information.

-THE VISUAL & PERFORMING ARTS INTENSIVE PROGRAM
+THE VISUAL ARTS INTENSIVE & MUSIC INTENSIVE PROGRAM

-The Visual and Performing Arts Intensive Afternoon Program exists to provide opportunity and support for serious musicians, visual artists, or theater technicians.
+The Visual and Performing Arts Intensive Afternoon Program exists to provide opportunity and support for serious musicians and visual artists.
 Students in this program are required to participate in the Williston Arts Walk at the end of each trimester.
+Students in Music Intensive are expected to coordinate weekly private instruction for an additional fee.
 Arts Intensive has a \$30 materials fee.